ids-s1-21/website/content/week08/_index.en.md

 ## Interactive R tutorials

-<p style="text-align: left"> The following interactive R tutorial is designed to give you more practice with R. These are optional, but they will show up in your next homework assignment, so you should gain familiarity with it.
-If you’re struggling with any of the topics covered this week, we strongly recommend you work through the interactive tutorials.</p>
+<p style="text-align: left"> The following interactive R tutorial is designed to give you more practice with R. If you’re struggling with any of the topics covered this week, we strongly recommend you work through the interactive tutorials.</p>

 |  <div style="width:480px"></div>  |  <div style="width:200px"></div>  |
 |:---|:---|